raspberrypi/documentation/configuration/config-txt/overclocking.md

 The GPU core, CPU, SDRAM and GPU each have their own PLLs and can have unrelated frequencies.
 The h264, v3d and ISP blocks share a PLL.
 For more information [see here](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=6201&start=275#p168042).

 To view the Pi's current frequency, type: `cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_cur_freq`.
 Divide the result by 1000 to find the value in MHz.
-Note that this frequency is the kernel *requested* frequency, and it is possible that any throttling (for example at hgh temperatures) may mean the CPU is actually running more slowly than reported.
+Note that this frequency is the kernel *requested* frequency, and it is possible that any throttling (for example at high temperatures) may mean the CPU is actually running more slowly than reported.
 An instantaneous measurement of the actual ARM CPU frequency can be retrieved using the vcgencmd `vcgencmd measure_clock arm`.
 This is displayed in Hertz.

 ## Monitoring core temperature